Glossary

 Graysexual

 (Adj.)
 Describes someone who rarely experiences sexual attraction.
-Sometimes spelled "greysexuality" and also known as gray asexuality.
-Someone who is graysexual is considered to be on the asexual spectrum, meaning they are closely aligned with asexuality.
-Learn more
+Someone who is graysexual is on the asexual spectrum, meaning they are closely aligned with asexuality.
+Also known as gray asexuality.
+Learn More

 (Adj.)
 Describes the attraction to females or femininity, regardless of one's own sex or gender identity (i.e., both heterosexual men and lesbian women could be described as gynephilic in their sexual attraction).
 Typically used within the field of behavioral science.
 Learn More